George Howard Paul: Education service and Senate terms

 He was also involved in educational politics and policy.
 He was a member of the Milwaukee Board of School Commissioners (school board) in 1870, then superintendent of public schools from 1870 to 1871.
 He was first appointed to the Board of Regents of the University of Wisconsin in February 1874, served as its president from February 1875 through October 1877, and was re-appointed as a regent in 1879.
-Despite his own political activism, he is credited with doing important work to free the institution from political control and securing greater state support for the university.
+Despite his political activism, he is credited with doing important work to free the institution from political control and securing greater state support for the university.

-He was elected as a Democratic and Greenbacker candidate for state senator in 1877 to succeed fellow Democrat John L. Mitchell (Alexander Mitchell's son) in the 6th senatorial district (the 5th, 8th, 11th and 12th Wards of the city of Milwaukee, and the towns of Franklin, Greenfield, Lake and Oak Creek), with 2464 votes to 1664 for Republican David Vance.
+He was elected as a Democratic and Greenbacker candidate for state senator in 1877 to succeed fellow Democrat John L. Mitchell (Alexander Mitchell's son) in the 6th senatorial district (the 5th, 8th, 11th, and 12th Wards of the city of Milwaukee and the towns of Franklin, Greenfield, Lake, and Oak Creek), with 2464 votes to 1664 for Republican David Vance.
 He was re-elected senator on November 4, 1879, receiving 2336 votes to 2101 for Republican State Representative David J. Price.
-He was not a candidate for re-election in 1881, and was succeeded by Democrat Enoch Chase.
+He was not a candidate for re-election in 1881 and was succeeded by Democrat Enoch Chase.

 Back to business

-With Alexander Mitchell's backing, Paul had established the Milwaukee Cement Co. in 1875.
-He was postmaster of Milwaukee from 1885 to 1889, and a member of the city's charter convention in 1887.
-In 1889 he became involved in disputes with his former associates over Milwaukee Cement, was defeated in a lawsuit, and moved to Kansas City, Missouri, where he died a few months later.
+With Alexander Mitchell's backing, Paul established the Milwaukee Cement Co. in 1875.
+He was postmaster of Milwaukee from 1885 to 1889 and a member of the city's charter convention in 1887.
+In 1889, he became involved in disputes with his former associates over Milwaukee Cement, was defeated in a lawsuit, and moved to Kansas City, Missouri, where he died a few months later.